Sponsored Legislation for District 2.

-- Led a two-year effort to have new “mixed-use/transit-oriented” zones added to the City’s Zoning Code.
-Process included a citywide Town Hall meeting, 9 community meetings (one in each Council district), 4 hearings before the Environmental Planning Commission, one hearing at the Council’s Land Use, Planning and Zoning Committee, and one hearing before the full Council.
+Councilor Benton led a two-year effort to have new “mixed-use/transit-oriented” zones added to the City’s Zoning Code.
+The process included a citywide Town Hall meeting, 9 community meetings (one in each Council district), 4 hearings before the Environmental Planning Commission, one hearing at the Council’s Land Use, Planning and Zoning Committee, and one hearing before the full Council.
 Numerous hours spent working with different stakeholder groups to improve and revise legislation.

-- Limiting the percentage of a residential front yard that can be paved and used for parking (O-07-61 – co-sponsored w/Mayer)
+This Ordinance limits the percentage of a residential front yard that can be paved and used for parking

 This Ordinance created new regulations on the development of gas stations in the C-1 zone to reduce the negative impacts, including traffic congestion, on residential neighborhoods that are adjacent to a gas station.
 It contains site layout and access requirements.
 It also makes stations with more than 8 fueling stations a conditional, rather than permissive, use for C-1 zoned properties, which requires neighborhood notification and a public hearing for approval.